Sheaf: vLLM for Non-Text Foundation Models

 The V1 boundary is deliberately narrow: stateless, frozen models with synchronous or streaming responses.
 Session management (RL policy serving) and mutable weights (continual learning) are v2 problems — I’d rather ship something useful now than design for everything upfront.

 The repo is at github.com/korbonits/sheaf. pip install sheaf-serve.
-Issues and PRs welcome — especially from anyone who has strong opinions about what the molecular or geospatial contracts should look like.
+Issues and PRs welcome.

 korbonits.com is my personal blog.
 I write about ML, software, and books.